AdobeDocs/marketo-measure.en/help/marketo-measure-and-dynamics/getting-started-with-marketo-measure-and-dynamics/oauth-with-azure-active-directory-for-dynamics-crm.md

 ## Who’s Affected {#who-s-affected}

-This setup is for new Bizible customers using Dynamics CRM with an Azure Active Directory (AAD) account, or for customers that want to migrate from their legacy username and password login to Azure Active Directory with OAuth.
+This setup is for new Marketo Measure customers using Dynamics CRM with an Azure Active Directory (AAD) account, or for customers that want to migrate from their legacy username and password login to Azure Active Directory with OAuth.

 >[!NOTE]
 >
->For both of these scenarios, AAD is set up here to facilitate connecting your Dynamics instance in Bizible as a Data Provider.
+>For both of these scenarios, AAD is set up here to facilitate connecting your Dynamics instance in Marketo Measure as a Data Provider.

 ## Set Up New Application {#set-up-new-application}